How to Choose Plus-Size Dresses That Flatter

 - Maxi dress is a style that can be attractive for a plus size girl if care is taken to choose the right style.
 For maxi dresses, be sure to maintain a defined waist and do not allow that loose "mu-mu" look.
 As well, you may wish to consider a side split to break up the bulk of a maxi dress.
 An open neckline at the top also helps to offset the long length of the dress.

-- Shark bite hem dress is a very lovely style that features an assymetrical hemline.
+- Shark bite hem dress is a very lovely style that features an asymmetrical hemline.
 This dress line is very flattering for a bigger girl because it creates a diagonal, which makes the woman look less big.

 - Con dresses are known as bar dresses and are very tight.
 For evening wear, they can be very attractive and tend to tuck a woman in very well.
 These dresses are very revealing, though, and do tend appeal to women in their twenties.

-A Dress Is Your Best Friend
+Why a Dress Is Your Best Friend

 Remember that a dress can be your best friend.
 Many plus size women shy away from dresses because they think they are for the "skinny girls" but it is not true.
 A dress allows you to show off your curves in a way that no other piece of clothing can.